 |

-AD sign northbound on West Tamar Highway (A7) approaching the junction with Motor Road (C729), 6km north of Exeter.
+Old and new AD signs northbound on West Tamar Highway (A7) approaching the junction with Motor Road (C729), 6km north of Exeter.

 |